-Air leak surveysFind out more about our energy saving air leak surveys
+Air leak surveysFind out more about air leak surveys

 An annual air leak survey followed by fixing the biggest 20% of leaks will save you 80% of the wasted energy and give a rapid payback

-There are four simple checks that you can do to check how big a problem you have with leaking pipework.
+There are four simple checks that you can do easily, today, to see how big a problem your factory has with leaking pipework.

-When you are not in production is your compressor still running?
+2/ When you are not in production is your compressor still running at times?

-Is the pressure reading in the compressor house higher than the pressure reading at the furthest point of use in the factory?
+3/ Is the pressure reading on the receiver in the compressor house higher than the pressure reading at the furthest point of use in the factory?

-What pressures do your processes require versus the pressure that is generated?
+4/ What pressures do your processes require versus the pressure that is generated by the compressor?

 These are easy checks that you can perform yourself.
 However, when it comes to properly working out the size and scale of the leaks you have in your pipework system it is best to call in the experts with the correct equipment and experience to carry out the task quickly and efficiently.

-During our leak detection survey process we go round your pipework with the leak detector, identify and tag each leak, giving it a unique reference, location and scale of leak.
+During our air leak survey process we go round your pipework with an ultrasonic air leak detector.
+Our engineer identifies and tags each leak, giving it a unique reference, location and scale of leak.
 In most cases we also photograph the problem area.
-We then write all this information into a report which we present back to the customer.
+We then write all this information in a report which we present back to the customer.
 Normally we also make recommendations as to which leaks we feel should be carried out and the cost to carry out these repairs.